campossalex/apacheflink-labday-1/terraform/README.md

 nano terraform.tfvars
 ```
 - `instance_count`, how many instances you need, default is 1.
 More than 1 is a usually used for public-facing workshop.
 - `key_name`, the key pair to use to launch the ec2 instances
+- `owner`, your name to identify to tag the resources
 4. Then initiate terraform
 ```console
 terraform init